abhiSyncd/Java-8-Features-Step-By-Step/src/b_Map/d_sort | SortMaps.md

     unsortedMap.put("employee1", 1);

-# 1 - Sort By Key
+# 1 - Sort By KEY

 ## (a) Using TreeMap